 The stakeholder engagement process included a selection of industry and external stakeholders that were likely to have a good understanding of egg industry issues.
 Stakeholders were identified based on their role or expertise in relation to each of the key areas of the Sustainability Framework and included egg farmers and egg industry suppliers, government departments, financiers, retailers and non-government organisations.

 Develop Community survey

-In July, information collected through the stakeholder engagement process will be analysed by the CSIRO to identify key themes.
+In July, information collected through the stakeholder engagement process was analysed by the CSIRO to identify key themes.

-These themes will be used as an input to the development of a community survey that will explore views on:
+These themes were then used as inputs to the development of a community survey that explores views on:

 - The egg industry generally

 - Key areas of people, animal welfare, the environment and economic viability

 The community survey process differs from other market research in that its seeks to explore industry issues from multiple perspectives and build a more robust understanding of the underlying values that influence community views.